Why Aquatic Therapy?

 Exercise and movement in water offers a unique approach to rehabilitation.
-There are unseen forces in this environment that support your body and facilitate movement when it is difficult on land.
-It facilitates improved flexibility, strength, and stamina and is unparalleled in addressing balance issues.
-Aquatic therapy is the best holistic approach to improving your function by addressing the whole body at one time and can be easily continued once you have established independence for long term fitness results.
+There are unseen forces in this environment that support your body and facilitate movements that may be difficult for you on land.
+It helps to improve flexibility, strength, and stamina and it is unparalleled in addressing balance issues.
+Aquatic therapy is the best holistic approach to improving your function because it addresses the whole body at once and it can be easily continued on your own after finishing with physical therapy to maintain long term fitness.

 About Our Pool

 Our pool is 4' deep with a 3’ runway section along one side and bars along both sides so you can comfortably exercise in different depths.
 It is accessible with a set of stairs and with a poolside lift if you are unable to use the stairs.
 If needed, our therapists will join you in the water for safety and support while you exercise.

 Your therapist will develop an exercise routine as part of your therapy program.
 Depending on your physical needs, aquatic therapy may be the primary resource for your rehab or a stepping stone to a land-based program.
 The role of aquatic therapy in your rehab will be discussed at your first visit.
 You will receive your personalized program when you are ready to continue on your own.

 You may experience fatigue, sleepiness, and/or soreness following your first few sessions.
 This is due to changes your body experiences in the pool with the relative relaxation and increased use of those muscles.
 Drink lots of water to remain well hydrated and get the rest your body demands to fully recover.
 As always, talk with your therapist if you have any questions or concerns.